-SULFURIC ACID SPRAY
+SULFURIC ACID

 A technical grade of this chemical has been used for weed control purposes for many years.
 Dilute solutions, 2 to 10 percent by volume, have selective action on small grains, onions, and certain coniferous seedlings.
 Selectivity seems to be based on the waxy nature of the foliage of these plants which prevents actual contact with the spray solution.
-Grasses and a few species of broad-leaved weeds, such as lamb's quarters, are not killed by this treatment.
+Grasses and a few species of broad-leaved weeds, such as lamb's quarters, are not generally killed by this treatment.

-The rate of application depends upon the crop being treated, but dilutions are made from commercial, concentrated sulfuric acid, 66° Be, specific gravity 1.84, one gallon of which weighs 15.3 pounds.
-Spray solutions are usually made up on a volumetric basis, but the concentrated acid is generally sold on the pound basis, in 90-, 900- and 1700-pound containers.
+The rate of application depends upon the crop being treated, but dilutions are made from commercial, concentrated sulfuric acid with a specific gravity of 1.84, one gallon of which weighs 15.3 pounds.
+Spray solutions are usually made up on a volumetric basis, but the concentrated acid is generally sold on the pound basis, in 90-, 900and 1700-pound containers.
 90 pounds of concentrated acid will make up 300 gallons of 2-percent acid spray solution, such as is used in weeding young onions.

 Sulfuric acid, in concentrated form, does not attack iron or steel, but the dilute spray solution is corrosive to these metals.
 This action on metals makes it necessary to use acid-resistant spray pumps and tanks, or inexpensive equipment which may be discarded after one or two seasons' use.
-All-brass pumps, or other resistant metals, rubberimpeller paddle pumps, and wood or lead-coated spray tanks are required for continued use of dilute acid spray.
+Pumps of brass, or other resistant metals, rubber-impeller paddle pumps, and lead-coated or wood spray tanks are required for continued use of dilute acids spray.